Bisexual visibility: Why we need to ‘be the change’

 If you have ‘out’ bisexual people in your life, flick them a text, shoot them an email, PM them on Facey and let them know their sexuality matters even when it’s not September.

-And, if you are a bisexual person, don’t wait for September 2020 to roll around; don those party shoes, bake those cupcakes and celebrate who you are all year round!
+And, if you are a bisexual person, don’t wait for the next September to roll around; don those party shoes, bake those cupcakes and celebrate who you are all year round!

 Julia Taylor is a researcher and social entrepreneur.
 She has recently led La Trobe University’s Who I Am study; the largest study conducted of bisexual Australians to date.
 In direct response to the study’s findings of very high rates of poor mental health in this population, Julia is heading up the first national organisation dedicated to improving mental health outcomes for bisexual people – Bi+ Australia.